RagnarB83/ash-documentation/docs/molcrys.rst

 **Features to be implemented:**

-| - Automatic derivation of Lennard-Jones parameters
+| - Automatic derivation of Lennard-Jones parameters (only UFF forcefield available at right).
-| - Beyond Lennard-Jones
+| - Beyond Lennard-Jones potentials for improved QM-MM interaction
 | - Molecular dynamics

 | 1.
 Modelling Molecular Crystals by QM/MM: Self-Consistent Electrostatic Embedding for Geometry Optimizations and Molecular Property Calculations in the Solid,  R. Bjornsson and M. Bühl,  J. Chem.
 Theory Comput., 2012, 8, 498-508.